Chapter 32 : Shades of Calamity

 I hope everyone has really enjoyed this fic.
-I have LOVED writing it so much, and it's going to be strange to not be updating it anymore, BUT I have a big announcement coming later.
+I have loved writing it so much.

 Again, there will be queued parts within the chapter.
 This chapter consists of two songs, and they are It's Our Fight and I'm Just the Messenger from Transformers: Dark of the Moon (Original Score) by Steve Jablonsky.
 Feel free to listen to it as you read!